Skip to content

 bind l run-shell "workmux last-done"

-Then press prefix + l to jump to the last completed agent, press again to cycle to the next oldest, and so on.
-This is useful when you have multiple agents running and want to review their work in the order they finished.
+Then press prefix + l to jump to the last completed or waiting agent, press again to cycle to the next oldest, and so on.
+This is useful when you have multiple agents running and want to quickly attend to agents that need your attention.

 Toggle between agents